Ordinance room: Holy of Holies

-The only temple to have a room designated as the Holy of Holies is the Salt Lake Temple.
+The only temple with a room designated as the Holy of Holies is the Salt Lake Temple.
 Boyd K. Packer said that “hidden away in the central part of the temple is the Holy of Holies, where the President of the Church may retire when burdened down with heavy decisions to seek an interview with Him whose Church it is.
 The prophet holds the keys, the spiritual keys and the very literal key to this one door in that sacred edifice.”

 Of all the rooms in the Salt Lake Temple, this circular room is "by far the most beautiful" with "splendid simplicity rather than of sumptuous splendor".
 Its ceiling is domed and fitted with circular and semi-circular windows.
 Its doorway "corresponds to the inner curtain or veil that shielded from public view the most sacred precincts" of earlier temples.
 Opposite the doorway is a large stained glass window depicting Joseph Smith's First Vision.
 The room has an altar, chairs and sofas.
 The Holy of Holies "is reserved for the higher ordinances in the priesthood relating to the exaltation of both the living and the dead."
 In temples without a Holy of Holies these ordinances are administered in one of the Sealing Rooms, which is dedicated as a temporary Holy of Holies.